max-pfeiffer/uvicorn-poetry/README.md

 [official Uvicorn documentation](https://www.uvicorn.org/settings/) if you would like to do a deep dive.

 ### Important change since V2.0.0
-The custom environment variables are not supported any more:
+These custom environment variables are not supported any more:
 1. `LOG_LEVEL` : The granularity of Error log outputs.
 2. `LOG_CONFIG_FILE` : Logging configuration file.
 3. `RELOAD` : Enable auto-reload.